 There are tons of compartments in the backpack, so it’s easy to organize everything, and I love the mesh inside that makes it easy to see everything.
 Plus, the whole thing unzips flat!
 It’s also perfect for a several day trip for an individual.
 It comes with a rain cover, but we find it’s pretty darn water resistant even without it.
 It’s such an amazing hiking day pack.

 Best Kids Hiking Shoes

 Hiking shoes for kids aren’t totally necessary, but they are helpful.
 I like that they provide some extra protection and stability.
-One of our kiddos wears sneakers every day and is rough on them, so it makes sense to have separate hiking boots.
-We love this pair for him that’s comfortable and waterproof.
+Our oldest loves this pair for him that’s comfortable and waterproof.
 It’s sadly not available anymore, so I’m planning to get him this pair next.
-Our daughter wears his old pair (love that they’re gender neutral!), and it’s fun that Daniel has the matching adult pair. ;)) (Update: our oldest outgrew these and our daughter now wears them and they’re still in almost perfect condition.
-They’re some of the best hiking shoes for kids!)
+Our daughter wears his old pair (love that they’re gender neutral!), and it’s fun that Daniel has the matching adult pair. ;)) They’re still in perfect condition and are some of the best hiking shoes for kids!